kubevirt/user-guide/workloads/virtual-machines/virtualized-hardware-configuration.md

 By default a minimal Video and Graphics device configuration will be applied to the VirtualMachineInstance.
 The video device is `vga` compatible and comes with a memory size of 16 MB.
-These devices allow connecting to the OS via `vnc`.
+This device allows connecting to the OS via `vnc`.

-It is possible not attach these devices by setting `spec.domain.devices.autoattachGraphicsDevice` to `false`:
+It is possible not attach it by setting `spec.domain.devices.autoattachGraphicsDevice` to `false`:

 ```yaml